soccertrack/funfacts/README.md

 ```

 ### 43. Optional Chaining (?.)
-Optional chaining, a feature prevalent in languages like Swift and TypeScript, has become a first-class citizen in JavaScript.
+`Optional chaining`, a feature prevalent in languages like Swift and TypeScript, has become a first-class citizen in JavaScript.
 This enhancement significantly enhances code robustness by eliminating errors such as 'length is not a property of undefined'.

 ```javascript
 const userName = user?.propertyDoesNotExist?.fooBar(); // userName will be undefined but no error accessing
 ```

 ### 44. Object.fromEntries
-The Object.fromEntries method processes a 2D matrix formatted as key-value pairs and transforms it into a JavaScript object.
-The reverse of this function is Object.entries(o).
+The `Object.fromEntries` method processes a 2D matrix formatted as key-value pairs and transforms it into a JavaScript object.
+The reverse of this function is `Object.entries(o)`.

 ```javascript
 const entries = [